pasqu4le/clifm/README.md

 - Up/Down Arrow: move the selection in the current Tab
 - PageUp/PageDown: move the selection in the current Tab by one page at a time
 - Home/End: move the selection in the current Tab to beginning or end of list
-- Enter: Open the selected directory
+- Enter: Open directory/run executable file/open readable file in editor
 - Tab/BackTab: Move to the next/previous tab
 - Ctrl+(Left/Right Arrow): Swap current tab's position with the previous/next one
 - Esc/Ctrl+q: **Q**uit